Wild vs. Stars Prediction & Picks - November 12

 Wild vs. Stars Prediction & Picks: Line, Spread, Over/Under - November 12

-The Minnesota Wild (5-7-2) take on the Dallas Stars (9-3-1) at Xcel Energy Center on Sunday, November 12 at 6:00 PM ET on NHL Network, BSN, BSWI, and BSSWX.
-The Wild fell to the Buffalo Sabres 3-2 in their last game, while the Stars are coming off a 3-2 victory over the Winnipeg Jets.
+The Dallas Stars (9-3-1) and Minnesota Wild (5-7-2) face off at Xcel Energy Center on Sunday, November 12 at 6:00 PM ET on NHL Network, BSN, BSWI, and BSSWX.
+The Stars knocked off the Winnipeg Jets 3-2 in their most recent game, while the Wild are coming off a 3-2 loss to the Buffalo Sabres.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.

-In the past 10 contests, the Wild have gone 3-5-2 while putting up 32 goals against 38 goals given up.
-On 35 power-play opportunities during that span, they have scored five goals (14.3%).
+Over the past 10 contests, the Wild are 3-5-2 while totaling 32 total goals (five power-play goals on 35 power-play opportunities during that time, for a conversion rate of 14.3%).
+They have allowed 38 goals.

-As hockey play continues, prepare for the matchup by checking out which squad we predict will capture the win in Sunday's game.
+Ahead of watching this matchup, here is a look at which club we pick to emerge with the victory in Sunday's action on the ice.

 Wild vs. Stars Predictions for Sunday

-Our computer model for this game calls for a final score of Stars 4, Wild 3.
+Our computer projection model for this encounter calls for a final result of Stars 4, Wild 3.

 - Total Pick: Over 6 (computer predicts 6.5 goals on average)